Enabling Employees · Role Specialties

 More to deliver, fewer hands to do it

-First, briefly: enterprise architecture is the practice of describing an organization’s structure, processes, information, and technology in one coherent framework — so technology decisions support the business instead of contradicting it.
-EA is the map that lets an organization change its technology without creating new problems faster than it solves old ones.
+Enterprise architecture is the practice of describing an organization’s structure, processes, information, and technology in one coherent framework — so technology decisions support the business instead of contradicting it.
 Right now most EA teams are caught between three pressures at once.

 Demand is up